MananTank/responsive-rsc/readme.md

 export default async function Page(props: PageProps) {
   // get the search params we are interested in const searchParams = await props.searchParams;

-  const from = typeof searchParams.from === 'string' ? searchParams.from : undefined;
+  // ensure search param is in expected format const from = typeof searchParams.from === 'string' ? searchParams.from : undefined;
   const to = typeof searchParams.to === 'string' ? searchParams.to : undefined;

-  // set those search params in the Provider return (
+  // set search params in Provider return (
     <ResponsiveSearchParamsProvider value={{ from, to }}>
       <Filter />

      {/* Wrap RSC with ResponsiveSuspense */}
-     {/* Specify the search params dependency in searchParamsUsed prop */}
+     {/* Specify the search params used by RSC in searchParamsUsed prop */}
      {/* Provide skeleton in fallback prop */}
       <ResponsiveSuspense
         searchParamsUsed={["from", "to"]}